zanerock/standard-error-set/README.md

 <span id="global-function-index"></span>
 - Functions:
   - [`commonErrorSettings()`](#commonErrorSettings): Used to retrieve and manage options used in [`wrapError`](#wrapError) and [message construction](#message-construction).
+  - [`ignoreParameter()`](#ignoreParameter): Determines whether a parameter should be ignored according to the provided options and global settings.
+  - [`includeParameterInMessage()`](#includeParameterInMessage): Determines whether, based on parameter value and settings, whether the parameter should be used in creating a constructed message.
   - [`mapErrorToHttpStatus()`](#mapErrorToHttpStatus): Used to translate and manage translation of error names to HTTP status codes.
   - [`mapHttpStatusToName()`](#mapHttpStatusToName): Used to translate and manage mappings from HTTP status codes to names.
   - [`maskNoAccessErrors()`](#maskNoAccessErrors): Remaps [`NoAccessError`](#NoAccessError)s (and all children) to a 404 (Not Found) status and changes the generated message.